McMasterRS/lm_building-modern-SPAs/navigation-bar.md

 })) as typeof IconButton
 {% endraw %}
 ```
-The `MacNavButton` component is a stylized MUI `Button` where we set the text color when hovering over the button to heritage gold and make the background transparent when hovering over the button.
+The `MacNavButton` component is a stylized MUI `Button` that behaves similarly to the `MacIconNavButton`.
+The text color of the button turns to heritage gold when hovering over it.
 We also added a ripple affect to the button that appears when the user clicks the button.
-The `MacIconNavButton` component is a stylized MUI `IconButton` component with the same properties discussed above.

 ### Add Links to the Navigation Bar
-Import the `MacNavButton` and `MacIconNavButton` components in `Navbar.tsx`:
+Import the `MacNavButton` components in `Navbar.tsx` by updating the import statement of the `MacIconNavButton` as shown below:
 ```
 import {
 	MacIconNavButton,
 	MacNavButton,
 } from '@/components/MacComponents/MacNavButton'
 ```

-In the `Navbar` function of `Navbar.tsx`, add the following lines of code after the `IconButton` containing the `MenuItem`:
+In the `Navbar` function of `Navbar.tsx`, add the following lines of code after the `MacIconNavButton` containing the `MenuItem`:
 ```
 {% raw %}
 <Menu